TheYellowArchitect/YoutubeDL-PowerGUI/README.md

   Compared to here, where it's automatically done for you.
 All you have to do is press Enter/click Download.
   Saving time from a few buttons may seem negligible to you, but it ramps up the more you use it.
 Accessibility always wins in the end - the less tasks you have to do, the better for everyone.
 No more frustration.

-**Ultimately, This is made for both casual users and power users.**
+**Ultimately, this program is made for both casual users and power users.**

 ### Actual Competitors